Didgitaldoo/didgitaldoo.github.io/_posts/2025-02-13-how-to-read-outputs-of-didgelab.md

 ---
 layout: default
-title: How to read a didge sheet
+title: How to read the outputs of Didgelab
 date: 2025-02-13
 ---